joyanedel/joyanedel/README.md

-I'm advocating my whole career to Software Engineer, and aiming to become a great contributor to this beaatiful community.
+Chilean 🇨🇱 computer scientist with focus on Software Engineering aiming to become a great contributor to this beautiful community.

 I'm experienced in:
 * Backend and frontend.